What is the Big Build?

-Honor Goodsite’s Big Build competition enables Scheme-registered organisations to reach out to community groups, such as schools or clubs, to help them design and build famous or imaginative buildings out of recyclable materials.
+Honor Goodsite’s Big Build competition enables Scheme-registered organisations to reach out to community groups, such as schools and youth clubs, to help them design and build famous or fictional buildings out of recyclable materials.

 The Big Build Competition runs annually from September to December, but the Scheme is happy to register any interest for the competition throughout the year.

-The Big Build is completely free to enter and allows children to think creatively about the environment and our impact upon it.
+Honor’s competition is free to enter and allows children to think creatively about the environment and our impact upon it.
 The competition is a fantastic opportunity for contractors to engage with the public and also gives participants a window into the construction industry to see the varied, exciting jobs that come with it.

-The Scheme received a whopping 32 entries in its first year including a variety of models ranging from a historic Viking Longhouse to a futuristic self-sustaining railway station.
-All contractors will need to do is approach a school or community group, set a date for the build, collect recyclable materials and then – build!
+The Scheme received a whopping 32 entries in its first year, including a variety of models ranging from a stunning Wembley Stadium to a beautiful Manx Cottage.
+All contractors need to do is approach a school or community group, set a date for the build, collect recyclable materials and then – build!

 You can register your interest by emailing firstname.lastname@example.org or by calling 0800 783 1423.